 ELI works within the context of the wider early years sector.
 This sector is a highly gendered and often low paid, but there is a process of professionalisation working towards standard minimum qualifications and pay.
 To date NCI/ELI has been ahead of the sector in terms of pay, conditions, progression and supporting staff to gain qualifications.
-Traditionally, community and voluntary sector employment has been based on short term contracts with poorer terms and conditions than other sectors.
-NCI/ELI offers staff long term contracts, pay progression, positive terms and conditions (paid maternity, paternity and sick pay etc.).

-&lt;sup>11 The Early Years Home Visiting sector is a specialist area of Early Years Education
+10 The Early Years Home Visiting sector is a specialist area of Early Years Education.

-&lt;sup>12 ELI has developed specific qualifications in conjunction with NCI: Level 6 Microcredential in Core Pedagogy and Curriculum in Home Visiting and Level 7 Microcredential in Leadership and Change Management.
+11 TELI has developed specific qualifications in conjunction with NCI: Level 6 Microcredential in Core Pedagogy and Curriculum in Home Visiting and Level 7 Microcredential in Leadership and Change Management.